-CD accounted for 9000deaths and 571,000 DALYs in 2000 and 8,000 deaths, and 528,000 DALYs in 2012 (WHO 2015).
-Despite a substantial reduction in the number of individuals infected with

-T. cruzi worldwide-from 16-18 million in the 1990s to 8-10 million-CD still represents the third largest tropical disease burden, after malaria and schistosomiasis.
-Most infections occur through vector-borne transmission by triatominae insects; transmission can also occur through blood transfusion, from mother to infant, by ingestion of food or liquid contaminated with T. cruzi, and rarely by organ transplantation and accidents among laboratory personnel who work with live parasites (Rassi, Rassi, and Marin-Neto 2010).
+CD accounted for 9,000 deaths and 571,000 DALYs in 2000 and 8,000 deaths and 528,000 DALYs in 2012 (WHO 2015).
+Despite a substantial reduction in the number of individuals infected with T. cruzi worldwide-from between 16 million and 18 million in the 1990s to between 8 million and 10 million in the mid-2000s-CD still represents the third-largest tropical disease burden, after malaria and schistosomiasis.
+Most infections occur through vector-borne transmission by Triatominae insects; transmission can also occur through blood transfusion, from mother to infant, by ingestion of food or liquid contaminated with T. cruzi, and rarely by organ transplantation and accidents among laboratory personnel who work with live parasites (Rassi, Rassi, and Marin-Neto 2010).

 Formerly, the disease was confined to socially underdeveloped rural areas in almost all Latin American and the Caribbean countries.
-However, because of the migration from endemic countries, CD has become a potential public health problem in non-endemic regions, including Australia, Europe, Japan, and the United States (Schmunis 2007).
-Transmission risk in HICs occurs mostly through the non-vector mechanisms; these are becoming increasingly important even in endemic regions, where recent vector transmission programs have been successful.
+However, because of the migration from endemic countries, CD has become a potential public health problem in nonendemic regions, including Australia, Europe, Japan, and the United States (Schmunis 2007).
+Transmission risk in HICs occurs mostly through the nonvector mechanisms; these are becoming increasingly important even in endemic regions where recent vector transmission programs have been successful.